 - Choose the color.

-Our article continues below with additional information on changing the text color in Google Docs, including pictures of these steps.
+Our article continues below with additional information on how to change font color in Google Docs, including pictures of these steps.

 How to Change Text Color in Google Docs iPhone App (Guide with Pictures)

 The steps in this article were performed on an iPhone 11 in iOS 13.6.
 I am using the most current version of the Google Docs app that was available when this article was written.